Avanade/Beef/docs/Entity-Entity-Config.md

 `httpAgentRoutePrefix` | The base HTTP Agent API route where `Operation.AutoImplement` is `HttpAgent`.<br/>&dagger; This is the base (prefix) `URI` for the HTTP Agent endpoint and can be further extended when defining the underlying `Operation`(s).
 **`httpAgentModel`** | The corresponding HTTP Agent model name (required where `AutoImplement` is `HttpAgent`).<br/>&dagger; This can be overridden within the `Operation`(s).
 `httpAgentReturnModel` | The corresponding HTTP Agent model name (required where `AutoImplement` is `HttpAgent`).<br/>&dagger; This can be overridden within the `Operation`(s).
+`httpAgentCode` | The fluent-style method-chaining C# HTTP Agent API code to include where `Operation.AutoImplement` is `HttpAgent`.<br/>&dagger; Prepended to `Operation.HttpAgentCode` where specified to enable standardized functionality.

 <br/>